da5nsy/ReproducibleResearch/episodes/step2TidyFiles.md

 # How to handle missing data

-As a project team, it is important to have a consistant way of managing missing data.
+As a project team, it is important to have a consistent way of managing missing data.

  - If data is missing from a cell, are you going to use a blank cell?
 Or a placeholder such as NA, NULL or N/A ?
 It's generally unadvisable to use zero, as this can have an effect on any calculations done in those cells.

- - Should the whole observation be discluded?
+ - Should the whole observation be excluded?

  - Has your methodology accounted for how to handle this scenario and any potential skewing of results?